Skip to main content

 Example 1

-In the example below, we are applying two box shadows seprated by commas.
+In the example below, we are applying two box shadows separated by commas.
 The first shadow effect has y-offset of 1px and blur radius of 2px.
 The x-offset and spread radius are both zero.
 The second box shadow has positive length values except the x-offset.
 Its value is zero.

 .box {